-As of July 1, 2019, we adopted Topic 842, Leases, using a modified retrospective basis method under which prior comparative periods are not restated.
-The new standard establishes a ROU model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 842, Leases ("Topic 842") establishes a right-of-use ("ROU") model that requires a lessee to record a ROU asset and a lease liability on the Balance Sheets for all leases with terms longer than 12 months.
 Leases are classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 We elected the following as practical expedients: 1) an entity need not reassess whether any expired or existing contracts are or contain leases, 2) an entity need not reassess the lease classification for any expired or existing leases, and 3) an entity need not reassess initial direct costs for any existing leases.